ChiragSujpura/simple-mvp-structure-demo/README.md

-# MVP Structure with CountDownTimer In Easy Way
+# Simple MVP Structure Demo With CountDownTimer In Easy Way
-This is just for test
+This project demonstrate that how to make android project using MVP architecture.